awbsmith/Geodesy.jl/README.md

 The above image gives a quick picture of the components of the coordinate reference systems used in geodesy.
 This Geodesy package is intended for use with the "Coordinate System" subtypes, however the [Proj4 package](https://github.com/FugroRoames/Proj4.jl) is used as a backend to allow transforming to / from / between "Coordinate _Reference_ Systems".

-Roadmap note: Its intended to define the coordinate reference system types in backend packages (Proj4 etc), with the Geodesy package provided common interface methods for them (functions to overload etc).
-This change would mean Proj4 depends on Geodesy instead of Geodesy depending on Proj4.

 ### "Coordinate Reference System" Types